metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 ### Is the question available via Signed Embedding or Public Sharing?

 **Root cause**: The question is public.
 [Public questions][public-sharing], even those that use [Signed Embedding][signed-embedding], can't be sandboxed.
-If someone views the question without logging into Metabase, Metabase lacks user attributes or group information available for filtering the data, so it will show all results.
+If someone views the question without logging into Metabase, Metabase lacks user attributes or group information for filtering the data, so it will show all results.

 **Steps to take**: